greenchris10/DATA6250project/README.md

 <img width="1095" alt="Untitled" src="https://user-images.githubusercontent.com/120329214/232910479-69b027ad-8da7-4ae9-9d0d-d7400cbe664b.png">

+The picture below shows the distribution of the price column.
+We can see that a good majority of the trips cost below $20 which is pretty surprising.
+I think the data is from 2018 so the prices don't reflect current day prices.

 <img width="430" alt="Screenshot 2023-04-18 at 6 35 01 PM" src="https://user-images.githubusercontent.com/120329214/232919771-d40fa350-0e6a-4a2a-8a10-249ab2991c87.png">

 <img width="1073" alt="Screenshot 2023-04-18 at 5 36 45 PM" src="https://user-images.githubusercontent.com/120329214/232910750-4fb67d1b-e75a-4158-b11e-484025f1188f.png">